ubccr/xdmod/docs/howto-colors.md

 To change the colors available, simply edit the hexadecimal codes for any of the swatches in the palette.
 To add a new color or set of colors, make sure to keep the JSON array rectangular with the same width.

-E.G. to add the colors "123456" and "654321" you'd need to pad it with other colors, in this case, all white.
+E.G. to add the colors "123456" and "654321" you'd need to pad it with other colors.
+In this case, they're padded with white, which Open XDMoD skips when plotting.

 ```json
 [